Legal

 A Website means a single TastyIgniter installation that is accessible from a single webpage and is managed by a single administration area, and is operated by a single organisation or individual.
 For example, a theme can only be personalised once to make a unique website.
 You'll need to buy another licence if you want to make a second website of the same theme.

-For each end user that uses your service, you should use an Extended License.
+For all end user that uses your service, you should use a single Extended License.
 As long as there is only one website, there can be multiple end users.
 For example, a website that collects restaurant information and provides an online service for them.